jamesbdunlop/jamesbdunlop.github.io/_posts/cube/2019-09-16-deformers.md

 <img src="http://www.anim83d.com/images/examples/badDeform.png" width="506" height="459" alt="badDeform">

-It's really important you get to understand as many `deformers` as possible and how to work with these to get a great all kinds of results.
+It's really important you get to understand as many `deformers` as possible and how to work with these to get all kinds of great results.

 "Do I put a slew of `lattice` deformers through my eyelids? or just use `joints`?` `blendshapes`?" etc